LenkaSeg/lenkaseg.github.io/_posts/2019-04-10-issue_repo_from.md

 `repo_from` and the PR is being open on the fork, which is not allowed by default).
 The solution should be just to add the `repo_from` option to the API.

 I wanted to test the behavior locally.
-For that I used the Pagure local intance which I'm running manually from a Fedora container and virtual environment with python3.6.
+For that I used the Pagure local instance which I'm running manually from a Fedora container and virtual environment with python3.6.

 On the web interface I created the carrot repo, forked it and got an error while trying